 Note: this will depend on the type of runway lighting systems and runway markings.
 Most are about 1/2 mile from the runway threshold and therefore a great way to gauge whether you will have to go around.

 I threw this example out there to get you thinking.
 Click here for an awesome article for runway lighting distances)

 8. Brief the missed approach procedure (MAP).

-- I also added another squiggly arrow to indicate you should think about what type of entry you will use.
-In this case it is a parallel entry.
-If you always brief it, you will quickly become an expert on entering holding.
+I also added another squiggly arrow to indicate you should think about what type of holding entry you will use.

 9. Runway Lighting and Notes